 - Engage with the work of the rest of your cohort–but also, engage with them as people who are whole beings outside of their work!

-- Learn how to ask the right questions and seek out appropriate resources for coding and mapping.
+- Learn how to ask the right questions and seek out appropriate resources for coding and mapping, and try your best to expand your skills as you work on the project.

 - Take the time to pause and think before offering an answer to a question/problem.